• Products

 • Resources

-This page refers to the timeline view in Jira Software and not your plan, the cross-project planning tool only available as part of Jira Software Cloud Premium and Enterprise.
+This page refers to the timeline view in Jira and not your plan, the cross-project planning tool only available as part of Jira Cloud Premium and Enterprise.

-While the timelineroadmap view of your project is a useful tool for planning future work, there are limits on what it can show and requirements on how your project must be structured.
+While the timelineview of your project is a useful tool for planning future work, there are limits on what it can show and requirements on how your project must be structured.

 Only Parent and Standard issue types show on your timeline

-The timeline view in Jira Software only shows issues of the Parent and Standard types.
+The timeline view in Jira Software only shows issues of the parent and standard types.
 Child issues without a parent won’t be shown on your timeline.
-The default Parent issue type in Jira Software is epic, and the default Standard types are story and task.
-Learn more about issue types in Jira Software.
+The default parent issue type is epic, and the default standard types are story and task.
+Learn more about issue types in Jira.

-Subtasks, which are below Standard, and any custom hierarchy levels above Parent created by Jira Software Premium users won’t show on your project timeline view.
+Subtasks, which are below standard, and any custom hierarchy levels above parent created by Jira Software Premium users won’t show on your project timeline view.
 To view them on your timeline and to plan across multiple projects, you’ll need to use your plan which is included as part of Jira Software Premium and Enterprise subscriptions.
-Learn more about higher hierarchy levels in Advanced Roadmaps.
+Read about higher hierarchy levels in plans.

 All issues need to come from one project